hellowrakesh/trufeed/README.md

 {"createDate":"2017-09-25 21:09:10","uuid":"0bf0d2ca-13d8-45a0-b2ba-1cbd4dedf6a3","title":"article 1","description":"description 1","content":"content 1","metadata":{},"author":"rakesh"}
 {"createDate":"2017-09-25 21:09:11","uuid":"36dae2d6-8a65-43d6-8aeb-719d732d541d","title":"article 1","description":"description 1","content":"content 1","metadata":{},"author":"rakesh"}
 	```
 * When fetching list of articles for a given feed, the articles are returned in the order, where the lastes published article is on the top.
+* All the dates are UTC.

+# Code Structure:

+The code is primarily devided in following high level layers:
+ - api: responsible for handling the request from the client, basic validation and delegates to service.
+ - service: this is where all business logic goes.
+It is agnostic of the storage layer and only performs business logic.
+ - repository: abstraction for storage and here it uses file system storage extending FileRepository.
+It extensively uses Java NIO2 package.
+ - container: everything that has to do with the server to get initialized and started.
+This is where all bindings, engine, configurations are managed.

+* [Guice](https://github.com/google/guice): The code uses Guice for dependency injection and bindings.
+* [Parseq](https://github.com/linkedin/parseq): The code follows async task based execution with Parseq, where all service and repository interfaces return a future task with a promise, which is satisfied later.
+The execution plan is started in api layer and it provides a non-block async execution for various tasks, making it highly efficient.
+Its a non-blocking framework developed by [LinkedIn](https://www.linkedin.com) and support parallel task execution asynchonously.
+* [Jackson](https://github.com/FasterXML/jackson): It is used for all JSON serialization and de-serialization.

 # Future Enhancements